 - Document the accident.
 If you are able, try to document as much information as you can about the accident.
-Take photos of the accident, the damage to your car, the damage to the truck, any marks made on the road, and near-by traffic lights or signs.
-It also helps to take pictures at different angles.
+Take photos of the accident, the damage to your car, the damage to the truck, any marks made on the road, and nearby traffic lights or signs.
+It also helps to take pictures from different angles.

 - Do not make statements about the accident.
 Do not make statements about the accident to anyone or on social media.
 It is best just to stick to the facts.
 Do not assign blame, and do not give statements to the truck driver or their insurance adjuster until you have solid legal advice.